autumn-info-442a/team-e/HW3.md

 - Verification Steps: 1.
 User accesses the application 2.
 User navigates to the home page by clicking either Explore or Home 3.
 User clicks on My Groups 4.
 User clicks into a group under "Admin Groups" -- no groups will exist in this section if the user hasn't created any groups 5.
 The user should be able to click on the pending request to make an admission decision 6.
 If admitted, the user that requested admission should be able to enter the group they requested membership for.

-77. **TO DO** The system must be able to recognize when a user is an admin for a group (a group they created), giving them the ability to delete the group if desired from the “Your Admin Groups” tab by hitting the delete button.
+77. **COMPLETE** The system must be able to recognize when a user is an admin for a group (a group they created), giving them the ability to delete the group if desired from the “Your Admin Groups” tab by hitting the delete button.

 - Verification Steps: 1.
 User accesses the application 2.
 User navigates to the home page by clicking either Explore or Home 3.
 User clicks on My Groups 4.
 User should be able to view the groups that they have created 5.
 User should be able to hit the delete button on a group tile to delete the group.

-78. **TO DO** The system must display a delete confirmation screen, allowing the user to delete the group by clicking yes, or no to not delete the group.
+78. **COMPLETE** The system must display a delete confirmation screen, allowing the user to delete the group by clicking yes, or no to not delete the group.

 - Verification Steps: 1.
 User accesses the application 2.
 User navigates to the home page by clicking either Explore or Home 3.
 User clicks on My Groups 4.
 User should be able to view the groups that they have created 5.
 User should be able to hit the delete button on a group tile to delete the group 6.
 A confirmation message will popup to confirm the user's decision.